Matthew 24

 The disciples may be concerned that He has been so harsh to the Jewish people lately and they’re trying to find some kind of a positive response.

 Another example is where He tells this parable of tenants in Matthew 21.
-And the father sends servants to the vineyard but the tenants kill him, then he sends his own son and they kill him too.
-And so the father says, “I am going to punish those wicked tenants.”
-And look what he says, He speaks about judgment.
-Matthew 21:43.
+And the father sends servants to the vineyard, but the tenants kill him, then he sends his own son, and they kill him too.
+And so, the father says, “I am going to punish those wicked tenants,’ Matthew 21:41.

 We begin to understand why the Jews were so angry with Jesus, they couldn’t have missed the point of His sermon.
 One more example, Matthew 23, this whole chapter is just one woe after the other to the Jews and again He speaks about judgment, Matthew 23:32-36.